 This dataset includes Level 1B (L1B) data products from the MODIS/ASTER Airborne Simulator (MASTER) instrument.
-The spectral data were collected during a single flight aboard a DOE B-200 aircraft over California and Nevada, U.S., on 1998-12-02.
-A primary objective of this deployment was instrument validation.
+The spectral data were collected during 10 flights aboard a DOE B-200 aircraft over California, Nevada, Arizona, New Mexico, and Texas, U.S., on 1999-05-28 to 1999-06-10.
 This deployment was coordinated by the U.S. Department of Energy's Remote Sensing Laboratory (RSL) located at Nellis Air Force Base near Las Vegas, Nevada.
-Data products include L1B georeferenced multispectral imagery of calibrated radiance in 50 bands covering wavelengths of 0.460 to 12.879 micrometers at approximately 10-meter spatial resolution.
+Data products include L1B georeferenced multispectral imagery of calibrated radiance in 50 bands covering wavelengths of 0.460 to 12.879 micrometers at approximately 20-meter spatial resolution.
 The L1B file format is HDF-4.
 In addition, the dataset includes flight paths, spectral band information, instrument configuration, ancillary notes, and summary information for each flight, and browse images derived from each L1B data file.

 The MASTER instrument is a modified Daedalus Wildfire scanning spectrometer that flies on a variety of multi-altitude research aircraft and provides spectral information similar to that provided by the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), which are aboard two NASA Earth Observing System satellites: Terra and Aqua.
-MASTER provides data in 50 channels spanning visible to thermal infrared wavelengths $(0.4-13 \, \mu m)$.
+MASTER provides data in 50 channels spanning visible to thermal infrared wavelengths (0.4 - 13 μm).
 Its data have been used to study geological patterns, land covers, ecological disturbances, and other phenomena that affect Earth surface properties.

-This dataset includes a total of 21 data files: 8 files in Hierarchical Data Format (HDF-4; .hdf) format, 4 text (.txt) files, 1 archive of text files that are zipped (.zip), and 8 browse images in JPEG (.jpg) format.
+This dataset includes a total of 215 data files: 78 files in Hierarchical Data Format (HDF-4; .hdf) format, 40 text (.txt) files, 10 archives of text files that are zipped (.zip), 9 flight maps as GIF (.gif) images, and 78 browse images in JPEG (.jpg) format.